 They have confirmed that whilst people are not permitted to remain on holiday or occupy a second home during the lockdown period, if they are living in the accommodation as their main residence they should be permitted to remain there.

 This guidance has been passed on to local caravan park management companies.

-To read the guidance online, together with other information on the new national restrictions, please access the following link: https://www.gov.uk/guidance/new-national-restrictions-from-5-november#staying-away-from-home-overnight.
+You can read the guidance, together with other information on the new national restrictions, on the central government website.

 You are allowed to stay overnight away from your home if you:

 If you were already on holiday, you should return to your home as soon as practical and comply with the 'stay at home' requirements in your holiday accommodation in the meantime.